parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 libc/libart from i9300 CM13/JustArchi CM12.1 old beta
 Charging Noise Fix is based on an apk from the Moto G 2015 stock ROM.
 Bluetooth 4.0 libs from https://github.com/manuelnaranjo/AndroidBluetoothLowEnergyEnabler/tree/master/releases
+5.x BT libs from Dreams - version 5.3.9.4 for Maguro

 Thanks
 ------